hnjw-png/manvsmachine/README.md

 * Is the games purpose obvious?
 Yes!
 It is veru obvious where to click and where your score results will appear.

-* Does the computer play the game automaticall after a player choice?
+* Does the computer play the game automatically after a player choice?
 Yes!

+* Does the image change, when the appripriote button is clicked?
+Yes!

+* Does the computer take its own choice directly after the human?
+Yes!

+* Is the computers choice random?
+Yes!

+* Does the score appear on the manscore and computer score sections?
+No! ...
+It should be appearing when the player or the computer win, or lose.
+I have been troubleshooting this for some days, as I see that the function isnt being translated to the site.
+I have tried writing various codes to call the function.
+So I am still working on this, as now I see the draw function was on its own loop, i see it need to combine the increment function with another.